Last Updated on March 3, 2022

 The Master Bathroom Remodel Plan

 I made a controversial decision with this master bathroom makeover.
 I gave myself the design challenge of working WITH the brown tile, almond-colored tub and cultured marble countertop.
+(If I knew what I know now about painting countertops to look like marble, I definitely would have done it in this bathroom)!.
 Could I have painted everything?
 Yep!
 After all, we have painted both laundry room floors AND kitchen floors before.
 And we've had a lot of success painting tile backsplashes.
 But, I really, really wanted to show y'all that you can create beautiful spaces even when there is an element in your room that you really dislike (whether it's tile, flooring, or something else).

 It's all about making smart design decisions that make the element you dislike: 1) look like an intentional choice and 2) blend in seamlessly with your design.
 The worst thing you can do is try to ignore the element you dislike and decorate around it.
 You have to decorate with it.

 Here are some photos of how our master bathroom has looked for the past 7+ years.
 We never even painted these very brown walls.

 This post contains affiliate links for your convenience.
 Click here for my full disclosure policy.

 This is the design plan I came up with for the space.